frostoven/BSC5P-JSON-XYZ/utils/README.md

 Converts temperature in kelvin to RGB.
-Note that, due to the complexity involved in converting kelvin to color, you need to feed it an appropriate lookup table with computations pre-backed in.
+Note that, due to the complexity involved in converting kelvin to color, you need to feed it an appropriate lookup table with computations pre-baked in.
 The parent repo has a [lookup table here](https://github.com/frostoven/BSC5P-JSON-XYZ/blob/primary/catalogs/blackbody.json) that you can use (beware that it has gamma corrections pre-applied).